PauloVanzella/PauloVanzella/README.md

   <img src="./assets/software-spectrum.gif" width="100%" alt="Animated software experience spectrum across frontend, backend, data and AI, architecture, infrastructure and systems" />
 </div>

-<sub>The bars are intentionally qualitative rather than percentage scores — software knowledge is harder to measure than that.</sub>

 ---